eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-12-29-Editorjs-x-Angular.md

 }
 ```

-Having the data returned as `Clean Data` makes it easier to sanitize, validate, process data on the backend.
+This makes it easier to sanitize, validate, process data on the backend.

 Another notable feature of Editor.js is extensibility and pluggability.
 Each `Block` in Editor.js is provided by a Plugin.
-This allows flexiblity on installing only the set of tools that are required for your specific needs.
+This makes Editor.js a more lightweight library as you are installing only the set of tools that are required for your specific needs.
 For the purpose of this article, we will be utilizing the following commonly used `Blocks`:

 1. [embed](https://github.com/editor-js/embed)
 2. [header](https://github.com/editor-js/header)